Time-Varying Multi-Seasonal AR Models: Simulation experiments

-Figure~\ref{fig:exp1updaterates} plots the update rates for the TVSAR parameters for the PGAS algorithms for three different offsets in the update for $\v h_{1:T}$ in \eqref{dsp_offset}.
-The dsp offset uses the rule in \eqref{logvolatility_offset} from the \texttt{dsp} package \citep{kowal2019dynamic}.
+Figure~\ref{fig:exp1updaterates} plots the update rates for the TVSAR parameters for the PGAS algorithms for three different offsets in the update for $\v h_{1:T}$ in \eqref{logvolatility_offset}.
+Offsets are standard in stochastic volatility models \citep{kim1998stochastic} to avoid taking logs of zero, but also artificially inflates the inferred $h_t$, which can be important when using the DSP prior.
+The dsp offset in Figure~\ref{fig:exp1updaterates} uses the rule in \eqref{dsp_offset} from the \texttt{dsp} package \citep{kowal2019dynamic}.
 The update rate is the proportion of times the parameter changes over the iterations and is here computed on all \num{10000} draws before thinning.
 A larger offset makes the state transition less degenerate with higher update rates, but with more wiggly parameter evolutions, making it harder to detect constant parameters; see Figure~\ref{fig:exp1_postOffsets_phi1} for $\phi_{1t}$ and Figure~\ref{fig:exp1_postOffsets} for the remaining parameters.
-Recall that the results in Figure \ref{fig:exp1convergence} are based on the smallest offset $10^{-16}$, showing that FFBSx works well even with essentially no offset.
+Importantly, the results in Figure \ref{fig:exp1convergence} are based on the smallest offset $10^{-16}$, showing that FFBSx works well even with essentially no offset.
 The effect of the near-degeneracy on PGAS can be less pronounced in other examples; see Experiment 2 below, and the results for TVSAR with one regular and one seasonal lag in Section~\ref{app: sar11}.

-Figure \ref{fig:exp1MSE} displays box plots of the MSE metric in \eqref{eq: MSE} for the compared models over the $100$ simulated datasets.
+The left graph of Figure \ref{fig:exp1MSE} displays box plots of the MSE metric in \eqref{eq: MSE} for the compared models over the $100$ simulated datasets.
+The median MSE for AdaptSpec is approximately $0.9$ with a couple of outliers around $1.5$, and is not shown in Figure \ref{fig:exp1MSE} to make the vertical scale more readable for comparing the other methods; AdaptSpec is not specifically designed for seasonal data and therefore struggles here.
 The TVSAR model estimated with the FFBSx algorithm performs best among the compared models, with a consistently low MSE across the datasets.
-The performance of the TVSAR model without stationarity restrictions is similar and is not shown.
-The linear DSP model outperforms TvReg and the static triple Gamma prior in ShrinkTVP.
-AdaptSpec, which is not specifically designed for seasonal data, struggles here.
+The performance of the TVSAR model without stability restrictions is similar and is not shown.
+The linear DSP model outperforms TvReg with a sizeable margin, but the dynamic triple Gamma shrinkage prior (ShrinkDTVP) is the best among the benchmark methods.

-For completeness, we also compare the performance of the TVSAR model with a SARMA model with time invariant parameters in this experiment.
-Figure~\ref{fig:exp1MSE} does not show the MSE for this model, but it does, as expected, perform very poorly with a median MSE of $5.22$.
-The static SARMA model is fitted with \texttt{auto.arima} in the \texttt{forecast} package in R, which automatically determines the optimal AR and MA lag orders; we allow for a maximal order of $5$ for all regular and seasonal lags.